 The PPO plan includes no deductibles, a higher maximum annual benefit than Plan A and Plan B, and lower negotiated procedure rates.
 These provisions can lower participants' out-of-pocket expenses when using in-network dentists.

+However, participants in the PPO plan must use an in-network provider.
 Prior to signing up for the PPO plan, you should review the network to make sure you are comfortable with the number of providers in your area.
 If you do not plan to use an in-network provider, do not sign up for the PPO plan.

 A list of in-network dentists is available here.